 13. Three things about school-sanctioned gatherings with school PA/stereo systems:

 a.
 Put the equipment away.
 There's nothing more pathetic than the sort of people who organize protests and serious gatherings abandoning communal equipment, only to have it taken care of, at five a.m., by two people who have been drinking since lunch.
-I lost count of the number of times fellow drunks and I ran across thousand-dollar school speakers in the dead of night, left out by the sort of people who had previously exhibited no shortage of energy for things like suggesting that they were the moral vanguards of the community and that I should be arrested.
+I lost count of the number of times fellow drunks and I ran across thousand-dollar school speakers in the dead of night, left out by the sort of people who had previously exhibited no shortage of energy for things like suggesting that they were the moral vanguards of the community and that I should be arrested.14.
+If you perform anything in public—especially with a musical instrument—change your routine.
+People admire talents not their own, but offer something more than a steady diet of "Wish You Were Here" and "Blister in the Sun."
+If you can't mix it up, remember this: there are few things more admirable than students being creative, except, of course, students being creative only occasionally in public and more often somewhere else.

 b.
 As a liberal arts student, you have diverse interests.
 Others do not share all yours.
 If you're going to have a gathering, stick to music that is danceable or entertaining.
 So you like goth music: the vast majority of human beings on earth enthusiastically and rightfully do not, and they do not have the time to wait until you're 25 and realize that it's life-draining dirge-like shit.
 Meanwhile, there are Chinese laborers in the Quinghai province who think that Cyndi Lauper had three great singles.
 These people probably made everything you're wearing right now.
 Show them and your fellow students some respect and have fun.